 - Sun exposure; or

-According to Daily Health Post, you can prevent the frequent swelling by having enough sleep, wearing sunscreen, and taking more water.
+According to Daily Health Post, you can prevent frequent swelling by having enough sleep, wearing sunscreen, and taking more water.

 Baking Soda For Under Eye Wrinkles – Does it Work?